adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 - A being can accrue potentially unbounded meaning value based on how their actions effect other beings.
 Whether their actions positively or negatively affect other beings must be determined by comparing their actions with the recommendations of a fair coordination function.
   - A person who acts in alignment with a fair coordination function and harms no one but only acts in favor of their own self-interest accrues no positive or negative meaning, so they have a "meaningless" but normal life.
 Meaningless isn't meant to be bad here, it's merely the absence of meaning.
   - A person who violates the rules of fairness and harms others in order to further their self-interest accrues negative meaning, so they have a life that's "evil" or negatively meaningful.
-  - A person that sacrifices opportunities to advance their own self-interest in order to advance the welfare of others accrues positive meaning, so they will have a "meaningful" life.
-This might not be strictly "required", but if meaning exists at all then more of it is better than less of it right?
+  - A person that sacrifices opportunities to advance their own self-interest in order to advance the welfare of others accrues positive meaning, so they will have a "good" or positively meaningful life.
+Living this way isn't necessarily strictly "required", but if meaning exists at all then more of it is better than less of it right?

 <!-- , which must include full capability to signal for control over the universe and not just chunks of the governance function -->